lordvaider/lordvaider.github.io/_posts/2024-05-26-Travel-History.md

 Google gives you your history in 2 formats.

-**Format 1** is the raw data, which is basically a giant list of (Point in time, Point in space).
+**Raw Data:** A giant list where each entry is (Point in time, Point in space).
 This is the physicist’s [worldline](https://en.wikipedia.org/wiki/World_line) - Your life is just a discontinuous curve moving through 3-dimensional spacetime (The discontinuities are the times your phone wasn’t online and 3-D because Google maps doesn’t store your spatial z co-ordinate).
 The great thing about this format is the data schema is as simple as it can get.
 This has many advantages, including maximal data portability - Integrating your Google worldline and your Apple Maps worldline is a simple matter of list concatenation.
 The bad part is you have to do all the data crunching.

-**Format 2** is the semantic format.
-Here Google uses it’s world-class cutting edge algos and armies of highly paid data scientists to slap some meaningful labels on the raw worldline data.
+**Semantic Format:** Here Google uses it’s world-class, cutting edge algos and armies of highly paid data scientists to slap some meaningful labels on the raw worldline data.
 At a high level, your location history is divided into placeVisits (Where you spend some time stationary at location X) and activitySegment (Where you travel between location X and Y).
 The placeVisits may have some information like the address and the the activitySegments may have information like mode of transport etc.

 The problem with these is that the datamodel is complicated and varies over time.
 So you if you use field x in your analysis, you have no guarantee that it will exist in all the datapoints for your entire timeline or that it will exist in future timeline objects.